SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Fluttershy turns and greets Pinkie's reflection.
 "Hello."

 *"Hello, Fluttershy.
-Pinkie Pie needs your help!"*
+Pinkie needs your help!"*

 "What can I do to help?"

 *"Pinkie is overwhelmed with anxiety, she keeps ignoring it, but it's ruining her life.
 She needs to deal with it, and she needs help!"*

 "Oh, I see.
-I'll do my best to help her."
+Well, I've had to deal with my fair share of anxiety… I'll do my best to help her."

 *"Thank you."*